 So now that you know both the advantages and disadvantages of using Poloniex, what do you think so far?
 If you are still undecided, the next part of my Poloniex review is going to look at the fees in more detail.

 How To Use Poloniex: Create Account

 If you have read my Poloniex review up to this point, you should now have an idea if the exchange is right for you.
 If you have decided to go ahead an open an account, let me show you how to do it!

-- The first thing you need to do is to visit the Poloniex website, which you do by clicking this link.
+- The first thing you need to do is to visit the Poloniex website.

 - Next, click on Create Your Account.